The Benjamin Royal Sonesta New York: Denihan and Sonesta operation

 After mayor Michael Bloomberg proposed rezoning East Midtown in 2012, preservationists began advocating for several structures in the neighborhood to be designated as official landmarks.
 The LPC hosted public hearings in 2013 to determine whether the Benjamin Hotel and four other structures in East Midtown should be designated as New York City landmarks.
 In mid-2016, the LPC proposed protecting twelve buildings in East Midtown, including the Benjamin Hotel, in advance of proposed changes to the area's zoning.
 On November 22, 2016, the LPC designated the Benjamin Hotel and ten other nearby buildings as city landmarks.

 Denihan and Pebblebrook split up their six hotels in 2016, with Denihan assuming sole ownership of the Benjamin and three other hotels.
 Denihan subsequently received $320 million in financing for the Benjamin and the other three hotels.
 Sonesta International Hotels bought all four hotels in April 2022, and the Benjamin Hotel was rebranded as the Benjamin Royal Sonesta New York.
 To fund the purchase of the hotels, Sonesta borrowed $239 million from Ramsfield Hospitality Finance.
+The hotel then underwent a renovation, the first phase of which was completed in late 2024 at a cost of $25 million.